 When comparing PyCharm vs Visual Studio Code, the Slant community recommends PyCharm for most people.
-In the question“What are the best Python IDEs?”
+In the question“What are the best Python IDEs or editors?”
 PyCharm is ranked 1st while Visual Studio Code is ranked 5th.
 The most important reason people chose PyCharm is:

 PyCharm has CVS, Git, Subversion and Mercurial integration.

 Pro Version control integration